Interested in reading one of my plays send request To my Contact Or Find my plays at New Play Exchange HERE

 The Revolution of Katey and Bear ( 1W, 1M)

 A young couple discovers the repercussions of loss and blame.
 Katey and Michael have everything or so it seems but a decision they made to terminate her pregnancy has left one moving on and one stuck in pain.
 Michael’s got a knife and Katey a stuffed bear and hammer and neither is backing down.

 Claire Holden can no longer have sex with her husband Fletcher so they hire a surrogate to be Fletcher’s sex partner.
 But things take a turn when Fletcher steps over his wife unexpectedly and leaves her wondering how invisible does a woman become when she is no longer sexually viable...when she has aged past cat-calls, wolf whistles, and double-takes.
 Spinning and chest-pounding and much to do about much ensue.

 A woman of a certain age arrives at a bar to meet up with her college love but what she finds instead surprises not only her but everyone else, including the broad at the bar.

 At a restaurant/bar in New York City, three sisters arrive for what they hope to be a nice dinner out.
 But with no bread on the table, or calamari on the menu and a famous playwright at the bar, tonight there will be a whole lot of stomping, finger-pointing and bully calling.

 Popping Your Skirt And Swimming (2W,1M)

 A kayak paddle, and broom are held as weapons of choice, and the outside sun is kept at bay.
-There is celery that has to be wrapped and beds that have to be moved.
+There's celery that has to be wrapped and beds that have to be moved.
 The neighbors are taking their house apart piece by piece, and Greg feels trapped inside with only his mother and grandmother.
 He has more, a wife and child out there where there are teeth gnashing.
 Or does he?
 He has to find out, but how when everyone seems in lockdown, or are they?